c0xad/The-Dynamic-Relationship-Between-Trade-Openness-and-Economic-Growth/README.md

 ## Documentation

-Detailed documentation of the analysis methods and variable definitions can be found in the `docs/` directory.
+Detailed documentation of the econometric methods, variable definitions, and theoretical framework can be found in the `docs/` directory.

 ## Paper